Last Updated on January 22, 2021 by Nancie

 Follow along with the instructions the first time or two and you’ll get the hang of it; it really is not hard.
 It’s actually very nice that you can take the whole thing apart.
 It makes cleaning it, even when you have to do it by hand in the sink, very easy.
 Take it apart, clean all the parts, dry the parts, put it back together, refill it and hang it up.

-Adjusting The Feeder
+Adjusting The Squirrel Buster Plus

 The Squirrel Buster Plus has several features that you can adjust to customize it for your needs.